matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Generate and download your credentials file.
 - Set an environment variable to provide credentials to your app.
     - `export GOOGLE_APPLICATION_CREDENTIALS=<path_to_service_account_file>`
-- Authenticate in your code with the sedault credentials.
+- Authenticate in your code with the default credentials.

 **Use Application Default Credentials (ADC) to authenticate between applications**